italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - Unique *Authorization Code* that the Wallet Instance submits to the Token Endpoint.
       - [:rfc:`6749#section-4.1.2`], `Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants <https://www.rfc-editor.org/rfc/rfc7521>`_
     * - **state**
-      - The Wallet Instance MUST check the correspondence with the ``state`` parameter value in the request object.
+      - The Wallet Instance MUST check the correspondence with the ``state`` parameter value in the Request Object.
 It is defined as in the :ref:`Table of the JWT Request parameters <table_jwt_request>`.
       - [:rfc:`6749#section-4.1.2`].
     * - **iss**
       - Unique identifier of the PID/(Q)EAA Issuer who created the Authentication Response.
 The Wallet Instance MUST validate this parameter.